potassco/clorm/docs/clorm/predicate.rst

 Clingo's internal representation (some form of ``Clingo.Symbol``) to more natural Python representations.
-ASP has three *simple terms*: *integer*, *string*, and *constant*, and Clorm provides three standard definition classes to provide a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.
+ASP has three *simple terms*: *integer*, *string*, and *constant*, and Clorm provides three standard definition classes to provide a mapping to these fields: :class:`~clorm.IntegerField`, :class:`~clorm.StringField`, and :class:`~clorm.ConstantField`.

-Clorm also provides a ``SimpleField`` class that can match to any simple term.
+Clorm also provides a :class:`~clorm.SimpleField` class that can match to any simple term.
 This is useful when the parameter of a defined predicate can contain arbitrary simple term types.
 Clorm takes care of converting the ASP string, constant or integer to a Python string or integer object.
 Note that both ASP strings and constants are both converted to Python string objects.

-In order to convert from a Python string object to an ASP string or constant, ``SimpleField`` uses a regular expression to determine if the string matches the pattern of a constant and treats it accordingly.
-For this reason ``SimpleField`` should be used with care in order to ensure expected behaviour, and using the distinct field types is often preferable.
+In order to convert from a Python string object to an ASP string or constant, :class:`~clorm.SimpleField` uses a regular expression to determine if the string matches the pattern of a constant and treats it accordingly.
+For this reason :class:`~clorm.SimpleField` should be used with care in order to ensure expected behaviour, and using the distinct field types is often preferable.

 .. note::

    It is worth highlighting that in the above predicate declarations, the field classes do not represent instances of the actual fields.
-For example, the date string "2018-12-31" is not stored in a ``StringField`` object.
+For example, the date string "2018-12-31" is not stored in a :class:`~clorm.StringField` object.
 Rather the field classes provide the implementation of the functions that perform the necessary data conversions.
 Instantiating a field class in a predicate definition is only necessary to allow options to be specified, such as default values or indexing.

 Simple Term Definition Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^